Am I CoDependent?

 Patterns of Co-Dependency

-Symptoms of co-dependency appear in our lives in various ways and often is not a singular or well defined condition.
+Symptoms of co-dependency appear in our lives in various ways; co-dependence is not a singular or well defined condition.
 Being co-dependent is recognized by mental health providers as a significant contributor to various forms of health and psychological distress.
-Just as each person’s life follows a unique path of accomplishments and disappointments, the challenges we face in our relationships at times becomes self-defeating.
+Just as each person’s life follows a unique path of accomplishments and disappointments, the challenges we face in our relationships at times can become overwhelming.

 The following is a partial checklist is offered as a tool to aid in self-evaluation.
 It may be particularly helpful to newcomers as they begin to understand co-dependency.
 It may aid those who have been in recovery a while to determine what traits still need attention and transformation.